LeinadDemian/Ejemplos-de-codigos-/README.md

 # Ejemplos-de-codigos-
-No es mio, y no me acuerdo el autor, lo guardo para no tenerlo en mi compu
+No es mio, y no me acuerdo el autor